-As we know there are 17 Sustainable Development Goals (SDGs) are decided by the UN for 2030 https://sustainabledevelopment.un.org/?menu=1300 and the globe is striving to achieve various Sustainable Development Goals by 2030.
-The 17 Sustainable Development Goals (SDG’s) covers a wide range of themes like multi-disciplinary public goods, social issues, and economic growth.
-India is continuously challenging to accomplish these SDG’s but presently it is ranking low on the Global Development Indices.
+As we know there are 17 Sustainable Development Goals (SDGs) decided by the UN for 2030 https://sustainabledevelopment.un.org/?menu=1300 and the globe is striving to achieve various Sustainable Development Goals by 2030.
+The 17 Sustainable Development Goals (SDGs) cover a wide range of themes like multi-disciplinary public goods, social issues, and economic growth.
+India is continuously challenged to accomplish these SDGs but presently it is ranking low on the Global Development Indices.

-Present engagement of Manjari Foundation is aligned with six of the 17 SDG’s.
-The Foundation strives to achieve strong partnership and support from the government, private sector and various partner organisations.
-The foundation also supports institutions from diverse segments of society and invests their unique talents to understand and create a sustainable change.
+The present engagement of the Manjari Foundation is aligned with six of the 17 SDGs.
+The Foundation strives to achieve strong partnerships and support from the government, private sector, and various partner organizations.
+The foundation also supports institutions from diverse segments of society and invests their unique talents to understand and create sustainable change.

-Rural Immersion Programme (RIP) is a unique initiative that was instituted with an objective to orient young professionals towards the sustainable development processes and evidence-based development strategies to address the complex issues of poverty.
+The Rural Immersion Programme (RIP) is a unique initiative that was instituted with the objective to orient young professionals toward sustainable development processes and evidence-based development strategies to address the complex issues of poverty.

-The program broadly covers role of non-profit organizations and government policies for rural development in India, planning & execution process & functions of three-tier system. i.e.
+The program broadly covers the role of non-profit organizations and government policies for rural development in India, the planning & execution process & functions of a three-tier system. i.e.

-The Rural Immersion Programme started with the brief introduction to India’s emerging economy and how development is happening all over the countries.
-The discussion revolved that despite the fact India’s high GDP growth rate there are many poverty pockets across the country.
-The main theme was:
+The Rural Immersion Programme started with a brief introduction to India’s emerging economy and how development is happening all over the country.
+The discussion revolved around that despite the fact India’s high GDP growth rate there are many poverty pockets across the country.
+The central theme was:

 Internationally, an income of less than $1.90 per day per head of purchasing power parity is defined as extreme poverty.
 By this estimate, about 21.2% of Indians are extremely poor.
 India, with 2.4% of the world’s surface area, accounts for 17.5% of its population.